Forest0923/memo/content/en/docs/dev-tools/gdb/index.md

 ---
-title: "Debugging with gdb and objdump"
+title: "Debugging with gdb"
 draft: false
 weight: 999
 ---

-# Debugging with gdb and objdump
+# Debugging with gdb

-## gdb
+In this page, I will describe how to debug programs with gdb.

-### Preparations
+## Preparations

-ここでは下記のコード（hello.c）を gdb でデバッグして行きます．
+Here we will debug the following code (hello.c) with gdb.

 ```c
 #include <stdio.h>